MarathonLabs/marathon/docs/versioned_docs/version-0.7.6/cloud.md

 # Introduction

 [Marathon Cloud](marathonlabs.io) revolutionizes your app testing experience.
 The platform provides infinite virtual devices and will automatically shard, sort, distribute, and retry your tests, allowing all tests to be completed in **a maximum of 15 minutes**.
-Firts **50 hours** are free!
+First **50 hours** are free!

 ## Getting started